MatthewsSam/Project-Desolation/README.md

-# godot-horrorgame
+# Projet Desolation

-The objective of this project is to create a horror game with Godot Engine
+The objective of this project is to create a basic horror game with Godot to showcase the possibilities of the 3D engine